Choosing the right cow breed: a case study of Low Riggs Farm, North Yorkshire

 Northern Dairy Shorthorn cattle were quickly identified as the breed of choice.
 Being bred to thrive on the uplands, they seemed ideal.
 A very rare breed of cow, choosing this breed also helped to tie into the Hattan’s goal of recreating a traditional upland farm – non-intensive agriculture, looking after the land for the future.
 Keeping this breed in this remote isolated area also meant that should disease (e.g. TB / Foot and Mouth) hit other areas of the country where the Northern Dairy Shorthorn breed is kept they would hopefully not be affected and keep the breed alive.

 Coincidentally Northern Dairy Shorthorns produce quite a rich milk, which traditionally had been used in the north to make a blue, crumbly cheese.
 The next stage of the Hattan’s quest to make Low Riggs Farm sustainable is, therefore, to create from their herd’s rich milk a unique cheese that echoes those traditions and ‘showcases’ the tough upland pasture, species-rich hay meadows and Northern Dairy Shorthorn milk.
-Development is ongoing, and hopefully the first ‘Stonebeck’ cheeses will be available in mid 2018.
+Development is ongoing, but the first ‘Stonebeck‘ cheeses are now available to buy [click here].

 As Andrew says, “If a food product is expected to express ‘terroir’ (conveying the uniqueness of the area where it is made) the best chance of achieving this for our cheese is to use milk from the breed of cattle that is traditional to the area and thrives on the land, grazing on what grows naturally in the area.”